rozek/banglejs-2-activities/README.md

 Right now, you may find the app in [the author's personal app store](https://rozek.github.io/BangleApps/#tool) only - but soon, hopefully, in the official one as well.

-Its source code may be found on [GitHub](https://github.com/rozek/BangleApps/tree/master/apps/themesetter) as well.
+The underlying sources may be found in another repository on [GitHub](https://github.com/rozek/BangleApps/tree/master/apps/themesetter).

 ## Layouting ##